 16. Active Coverage

-The total volume of quality platforms and leads the team prioritizes.
+The total volume of quality press releases, platforms, and leads the team prioritizes.

 SEO Marketing KPIs

 Search engine-optimized content marketing strategies are one of the most reliable methods of marketing today.